 If you have any rectal bleeding or blood in the stool, tell your doctor as soon as possible.

-If you are under 50 and have not been screened for colon cancer, it is particularly important that you do not ignore symptoms.
-The typical age to begin colon cancer screening is 50 years old.
-But in recent years, there has been a troubling rise in colon cancer among people as young as their 20s and 30s who do not have a family history of the disease or typical risk factors.
+If you are under 45 and have not been screened for colon cancer, it is particularly important that you do not ignore symptoms.
+The recommended age to begin colon cancer screening is now 45 years old.
+In recent years, there has been a troubling rise in colon cancer among people as young as their 20s and 30s who do not have a family history of the disease or typical risk factors.